seigler/dips/dip-URI-proof-of-identity-seigler.md

 Dash clients MAY display the amount in any format that is not intended to deceive the user.
 They SHOULD choose a format that is foremost least confusing, and only after that most reasonable given the amount requested.
-For example, so long as the majority of users work in Dash units, values should always be displayed in Dash by default, even if mDash or something else would be a more logical interpretation of the amount.
+For example, so long as the majority of users work in dash units, values should always be displayed in dash by default, even if mDash or something else would be a more logical interpretation of the amount.

+### Dash Platform Name

-Dash clients MAY display the profile of a user indicated by the label field, if the ID and proof are validated by DAPI.
-If the ID and proof do not match the label, clients SHOULD indicate the mismatch in some way, e.g. with a warning.
+Dash clients MAY display the profile of a user indicated by the `dpn` field, if the ID and signature are validated by DAPI.
+If the ID and proof do not match the Dash Platform name, clients SHOULD indicate the mismatch in some way, e.g. with a warning.

 ## Appendix
 ### Simpler syntax